What's Trending in Valentine Nails for 2026

 Conversation heart French tips update the classic French manicure.
 Instead of white tips, create pastel conversation heart designs along the free edge in colors like lavender, mint, yellow, and pink.
 Add tiny phrases with stamping plates for that authentic candy heart look.

 3D bow embellishments work best on one or two accent nails maximum.
-Use nail gel or acrylic to sculpt small bow shapes, cure them properly, then paint in soft pink or white.
-I add tiny rhinestones to the bow centers for extra dimension.
+Nail artists use gel or acrylic to sculpt small bow shapes, cure them properly, then paint in soft pink or white.
+Tiny rhinestones in the bow centers add extra dimension.
 These require professional skill but create stunning statement nails for special occasions.

 Marble effect with pink and white mimics natural stone in romantic colors.
 Use a water marble technique or dry brush method to create swirled patterns.
 Add gold foil flakes for luxury vibes.
 This design is forgiving of imperfections—the randomness is actually part of its charm.